 Itching on the areas where head lice are present is the most common symptom.
 However, it may take up to 4 to 6 weeks after lice get on the scalp before the scalp becomes sensitive to the lice saliva and begins to itch.
 Most of the itching happens behind the ears or at the back of the neck.
 Also, itching caused by head lice can last for weeks, even after the lice are gone.

 How do you check for head lice?

 Seat your child in a brightly lit room.

-- Use a fine-toothed comb to help comb out the lice or nits.
-Comb through your child's hair in small sections.
-After each comb-through, wipe the comb on a wet paper towel.
+Step 3: After each comb-through, wipe the comb on a wet paper towel.
 Examine the scalp, comb, and paper towel carefully.

 How do you treat head lice?

 Check with your child's doctor before beginning any head lice treatment.
 The most effective way to treat head lice is with head lice medicine.
 After each treatment, using the comb-out method every 2 to 3 days for 2 to 3 weeks may help remove the nits and eggs.

 Head lice medicine should be used only when it is certain that your child has living head lice.
 Remember, check with your child's doctor before starting any head lice medicine.
 Also, when head lice medicines are used, it is important to use them safely.

 Follow the directions on the package exactly as written.